The MSc Purchasing and Supply Chain Management course (French or English)

 FOREIGN LANGAGE

-Knowledge or proficiency can be a distinguishing factor when seeking a job.
-French as a foreign language is an option for international students.
+- French as a foreign language is available for international students.

-INTERNATIONAL AND LOGISTICS PROJECT MANAGEMENT
+LOGISTICS & INTERNATIONAL PROJECT MANAGEMENT

 This module covers the fundamental elements of developing an enterprise’s logistics strategy, identifying the various stages of a logistics project, and implementing project management approaches.